 As a sheath for a blade retailing for $14.99, it wasn’t particularly well constructed.
 The tip of the machete found a seam, slid through the sheath and into the flesh of my left thumb, not far from where the scar I gave myself nearly 40 years ago rests.

 My enthusiasm was only briefly dampened, however.
 I was surrounded by too much coolness to stay down long.

 What else does Smoky Mountain Knife Works sell?

 In addition to knives, Knife Works also sells a wide variety of outdoor gear, kayaks, clothing, toys artifacts and a lot more.

 They also have showier pieces like ninja stars, replicas of famous movies swords and other items designed to appeal to overgrown kids with big imaginations and delusions of grandeur.

-Knife Works offers an extensive selection of gun accessories and ammunition as well.
+Knife Works offers an extensive selection of accessories and ammunition for firearms as well.